-7. How to Blur the Background in iPhone’s Portrait Mode
+7. How to Take a Picture With a Blurry Background in iPhone’s Portrait Mode

 A few years ago, achieving bokeh (background blur) was only possible by using a blur effect app.